 The Native American name

-going with Tamanomos) was conceived via a boat-naming contest on
+Tamanawas was conceived via a boat-naming contest on campus, a Chinook

-George Pocock himself).
-By 1948 the shell became the first "sectional" - cut
+word meaning "friendly guardian spirit".
+By 1948 the shell became the first

-into three pieces, each section placed on top of a car, and driven around
+"sectional"; cut into three pieces, each section placed on top of a car, and

-the west to be bolted back together and raced by the lightweight team.
+driven around the west to be bolted back together and raced by the

-Thank you Steve McDowell for providing these photos from his collection.
+lightweight team.
+Thank you Steve McDowell for providing these photos

 When writing the men's 100-year history of Washington Rowing in 2002 and 2003, I had the honor of sitting down with many of the men who had contributed or participated in some of the more memorable rowing experiences at Washington.